Qonstrukt/unifi-controller-helm-chart/README.md

-# DEPRECATED: Unifi Controller Helm Chart
+# Unifi Controller Helm Chart

-As I will no longer run unifi controller on my k3s cluster and I've shut down my cluster for an unknown time, I'll no longer maintain this helm chart.

-The unifi controller helm chart installs a unifi controller software onto your kubernetes cluster.
+The UniFi Controller helm chart installs a unifi controller software onto your kubernetes cluster.
 A Kubernetes cluster (k3s, kind, K8s, or anything else) is required.
 For exposing the ports, MetalLB or any other LoadBalancer implementation is required.

 ## Controller ports